 Hello and welcome to the website of the Leintwardine Village Hall and Community Centre (known as the Leintwardine Centre for short).

-It’s home to a surprising variety of regular activities, from pilates classes to lazy lunches for older residents of the village, not to mention Flicks in the Sticks (our local cinema!) and the Leintwardine Players, the village’s AmDram group.
+The Centre is home to a surprising variety of regular activities, from Pilates classes to lazy lunches for older residents of the village, not to mention Flicks in the Sticks (our local cinema!) and the Leintwardine Players, the village’s AmDram group.

 The Reading Room houses the Leintwardine Community Library and is the base of the Leintwardine History Society, a thriving group devoted to studying the very long and rich history of the village – known as Bravonium to the Romans – and the surrounding district.

 If you’d like to know more about the Centre and its activities or would be interested in hiring the hall for a party, a wedding or event, renting office space, or indeed starting up a group or society of your own, click on the above tabs.

 Refurbishment of the Old School Room was made possible by financial support from:

 The European Agricultural Fund for Rural Development : Europe investing in rural areas

 The Hereford LEADER LAG